aws-samples/amazon-sqs-dlq-replay-backoff/README.md

 1. `ReplayDeadLetterQueue` - Internal SQS dead letter queue.
 1. `DeadLetterQueue`- SQS dead letter queue containing replayed messages still not processed

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## License Summary
+## License

-This code is made available under the MIT-0 license.
+This library is licensed under the MIT-0 License.
 See the LICENSE file.